-Grant funds may not be used for:
+Project funds may not be used for:

 - 1. Construction.
-Funds may not be used to build, remodel or expand library facilities.
+Project funds may not be used to build, remodel or expand library facilities.
 However, they may be used to retrofit a building to accommodate technologies (e.g., wiring). - 2.
 Audits.
-If the grant recipient's governing entity has received less than \$750,000 in federal funds, LSTA funds may not be used to cover audit costs. - 3.
+If the grant recipient's governing entity has received less than \$750,000 in federal funds, LSTA grant funds may not be used to cover audit costs. - 3.
 Food.
-Although food may be served at a program paid for with grant funds, the food may not be purchased with grant funds.
+Although food may be served at a program paid for with grant funds, the food may not be purchased with project funds. - 4.
+Vehicles.
+Project funds may not be used for the purchase or continuous lease of motor vehicles. - 5.
+Any activities prohibited under Section 760.10(8)(a) Florida Statutes.